WMKX: WMKX Today

 In 1997, the new station, known as "Mega Rock" was born.
 The Johnsonburg station, WJNG, allowed WMKX's signal to expand into the northcentral portion of Pennsylvania, serving listeners in St. Marys, Ridgway, Smethport, and Kane.
 Though WJNG is a simulcast station, it maintains separate offices at 517½ Market Street in Johnsonburg.

-What Happened to 95.9?

 As for what happened to WMKX's original frequency of 95.9, it was recovered by a local church and converted to an LPFM license, and had operated with a local Christian format staffed primarily by volunteers, for about five years.
 The church later closed the station, known as WWJL-LP, with a dark license in 2007.
 In May 2009, 95.9 was allocated to Sykesville, Pennsylvania and WZDB went on the air.
 It is now simulcasting WPQP.

 Administrative and programming functions continue to originate out of WMKX's longtime location at 51 Pickering Street in downtown Brookville.